ankitsaxena21/React-Todo/README.md

 # React-Todo

-A simple CRUD todo app built using react js and localstorage.
+A simple CRUD todo app built using react js, css and localstorage.